-So, why not have a go-to arsenal of tweet ideas that you just cycle through each week?
-It’ll keep your feed full, poke you into action and make sure you’re mixing it up enough.
+So, why not have go-to ideas that you can cycle through each week?
+It’ll keep your feed full, nudge you into action, and make sure you’re mixing it up enough.

 1. The brand tweet

 Not trying to sell people anything.
-No agenda (OK, apart from massaging brand engagement and sentiment).
+No agenda.
 Just personality.

 - Joy